 - Look into company benefits.
 Many companies have a range of benefits that can help cover pregnancy, childbirth and parental leave.
 While employers may be required to give you time off under the Family Medical Leave Act, they aren't required to pay you during that time.
 If they do pay, the percentage of salary—as well as the length of time this pay continues — can vary from employer to employer.
 Find out how much it might cost to add a new child to your employer's group medical coverage.
 If your employer offers a pretax health savings account, consider funding an account or upping your existing contribution.
 Many companies also offer a dependent care account for pretax savings for child care expenses.

 - Check your life and disability insurance.
 Even if you have life insurance, it may not be enough to provide for your now-growing family.
-You may want coverage equal to five times your annual salary and possibly more.
-The exact amount will depend on factors such as your income, your current level of savings, and how much mortgage and other debt you have.
-You may also want insurance on the life of a nonworking spouse, since his or her death would likely mean significant expenses for childcare and other costs.
+You may want coverage equal to five to twenty times your annual salary or more.
+The exact amount will depend on factors such as your income, how long you need to provide for, your current level of savings, and how much mortgage, and other debt you have.
+You may also want insurance on the life of a nonworking spouse, since his or her death would likely mean significant cost for childcare and other expenses.
 In addition, consider disability insurance to replace some income in case you are injured and can't work for an extended period.
 Your employer may provide short-term disability coverage at little or no cost.
 These plans typically cover 60% of your salary, and you may be able to extend that coverage by paying an added premium.
 You might also consider buying a supplemental policy on your own.

 - Name a legal guardian.
 You probably had a will even before you had a baby—but now it's essential.
 Both parents need wills that name a legal guardian in case you both die prematurely.
 Your will should also specify who is to manage the money left to your child, if different from the guardian and also how or when your child can spend that money if you were to pass away before they are old enough to responsibly manage their finances.
 You may want to name one person to take care of your child and someone else who is better with money to handle the finances.